 A colleague asked why Shakespeare, and his predecessors, felt free to take such liberties with the works of Homer.
 But these timeless stories become public property, and I reminded him of the recent dramatic variations on the character Sherlock Holmes, which have been so ingenious and so popular.

-In the 21st century, it is becoming acceptable to give fictitious accounts of actual people—Jane Austen, for example, or more recently people still alive, in the series called The Crown.
+In the 21st century, it is even becoming acceptable to give fictitious accounts of actual people—Jane Austen, for example, or more recently people still alive, in the series called The Crown.
 The distinction between fact and fiction is becoming more blurred.
-But the rewriting of history itself was familiar to the Greeks anyway (see earlier posts).
+But rewriting the past was a familiar pursuit of the Greeks anyway (see earlier posts).